kakaroto/Beyond20/README.md

 The donation icon is a public domain contribution by Fission Strategy, US, downloaded from [thenounproject](https://thenounproject.com/term/donation/15047/)

+The 'up' arrow (docs/images/up-arrow.png) used in the screenshots page is a public domain image shared by OCAL on [clker.com](http://www.clker.com/clipart-16838.html)

 The options page was copied in part from the `D&D Beyond Toolbox` extension available [here](https://github.com/mouse0270/Beyonds-Toolbox/).
 The html and css files are licensed under the MIT license which is provided in the LICENSE.MIT file